orionjs/orioncms/core/attributes/README.md

 # Attributes

-You need to understand attributes to make the dictionary and entities (Schema).
+You need to understand attributes to use the dictionary and entities (Schema).

 ***Attributes and Schema***